Drone Laws in Saudi Arabia

 Here is a sample of what you might expect if you follow the drone laws and fly in Saudi Arabia…

-NOTE: Small Unmanned Aerial Systems (SUAS), Small UAS, Remote Piloted Aerial Systems (RPAS), unmanned aerial vehicle (UAV), Unmanned Aerial System (UAS), and drone are interchangeable terms unless specified.
+NOTE: This page is about the Regulation of Unmanned Aerial Vehicles: Small Unmanned Aerial Systems (SUAS), Small UAS, Remote Piloted Aerial Systems (RPAS), unmanned aerial vehicle (UAV), Unmanned Aerial System (UAS), and drone are interchangeable terms unless specified.
 Model Aircraft, toy, remote-controlled, and RC aircraft may be covered by the same regulations unless specified.

-Find out why we think you must use a Drone Preflight Checklist and a Drone Post-flight checklist
+We think you must use a Drone Preflight Checklist

 Free Drone Flight Checklist PDF

-This Drone Flight Checklists is better than others.
+This Drone Flight Checklist is better than others.

 It’s free!